igormcoelho-learning/basic-math-octave/README.md

 # basic-math-octave

 This math exercise is a demonstration of using Octave for autograding using GitHub Classroom.
-This is the invitation link for the activity: https://classroom.github.com/a/M8rsjRoB
+This is the invitation link for the activity: https://classroom.github.com/a/M8rsjRoB (you may need to accept some invitation email automatically sent).

 If you are an instructor/teacher/professor, feel free to learn more on how to create these tests in this post: